 Department of Theatre productions (often referred to as main stage productions) are open for casting to theatre and screen acting majors only so that students within the department have the opportunity to perform in productions and apply the acting techniques they are learning in their classes in performance.
 Non-majors may become involved in back stage roles, with the approval of the production manager.
 There are, however, many performing opportunities at Chapman through student organizations such as the Coalition of Artistic Students of Theatre, Chapman On Broadway, the Player’s Society, and other campus-wide student organizations.

 Can theatre majors be in Dodge College of Film and Media Studies projects?

 Yes.
 Many of our majors are involved in various projects at Dodge College as actors and as technicians.
 These range from being in scenes for directing classes to working on graduate thesis films.
 Casting at Dodge is open to all, and the department tries to facilitate opportunities by posting casting notices and letting theatre majors know about them.
 Just as in the industry, it helps for students to network with Dodge majors and find opportunities to be involved.

-Can freshmen be in the main stage shows?
+Can freshmen (First Year students) be in the main stage shows?

 How many department main stage productions are there in a year?